Red Sox vs. Orioles Player Props Betting Odds

 Santander Stats

-- Anthony Santander has recorded 149 hits with 41 doubles, a triple, 28 home runs and 55 walks.
-He has driven in 93 runs with five stolen bases.
+- Anthony Santander has 149 hits with 41 doubles, a triple, 28 home runs, 55 walks and 93 RBI.
+He's also stolen five bases.

-- Santander has picked up at least one hit in three straight games.
-During his last five outings he is hitting .273 with a double, a home run, a walk and four RBI.
+- Santander takes a three-game streak with at least one hit into this one.
+In his last five games he is batting .273 with a double, a home run, a walk and four RBI.

 Santander Recent Games